killercup/trpl-ebook/trpl/if-let.md

 the value to the identifiers in the pattern, then evaluates the expression.
 If the pattern doesn’t match, nothing happens.

-If you’d rather to do something else when the pattern does not match, you can use `else`:
+If you want to do something else when the pattern does not match, you can use `else`:

 ```rust